The Sweat Trainers Share Their Top Pregnancy Tips

 • Push-ups.
 Performing push-ups can become really challenging when your baby bump starts to get in the way!
 An easy solution is an incline push-up with your hands placed on a bench or the seat of a chair.
 This will give your belly more room.

 • Ball slams.
-With many medicine ball exercises like ball slams, your bump can get in the way of easily lifting the ball off the ground, up into the air and throwing it back onto the ground.
+With many medicine ball exercises like ball slams or plank slams, your bump can get in the way of easily lifting the ball off the ground, up into the air and throwing it back onto the ground.
 Instead, try a squat curl press.
 Squat with a dumbbell in each hand, curl them to your shoulders as you stand, then press them into the air.

 Kayla also recommends buying an exercise ball.
 “I don’t often use these in my everyday training, but I know as soon as my belly starts to get really heavy I’ll be sitting my butt down as MUCH as possible.
 Using an exercise ball during your workouts is not only amazing for your balance, but engages your core, too!”